For some athletes, the Olympics aren’t just a chance to compete — they’re an opportunity to defect

 2008 Summer Olympics in Beijing

-In the run up to the 2008 Olympics, after a 1-1 draw against the United States, seven members of the Cuban Under-23 soccer team fled from a Tampa hotel during an Olympic qualifying tournament in March.
+In the run-up to the 2008 Olympics, after a 1-1 draw against the United States, seven members of the Cuban under-23 soccer team fled from a Tampa hotel during an Olympic qualifying tournament in March.
 Later that week, the Cuban team took to the field with only 10 players, ESPN reported.

 The players left the hotel, bought a cellphone, contacted a lawyer and celebrated with a Cuban meal, the Miami Herald reported, according to ESPN.
-“We’re fine, calm, feeling hopeful about our new lives,” player Yenier Bermudez told The Herald.
+“We’re fine, calm, feeling hopeful about our new lives,” player Yenier Bermúdez told the Herald.
 “Of course, we’re nervous because we’re young, have no family here, and we don’t yet know the way of life here, but we hope the Cuban and American communities will help us get started.”

-Athlete defections from Cuba — not only during the Olympics but also other sporting matches, including baseball — have been common since the 1959 Cuban revolution.
-According to DW, an estimated 90 Cuban baseball players defected to the United States to play for Major League Baseball clubs.
+Athlete defections from Cuba, not only during the Olympics, have been common since the 1959 Cuban revolution.
+According to DW, an estimated 90 Cuban baseball players have defected to the United States to play for Major League Baseball clubs.

-Some of the soccer players who defected in 2008 — under the wet-foot, dry-foot policy that allowed Cubans to obtain asylum upon reaching U.S. soil — went on to play for other teams.
+Some of the soccer players who defected in 2008 — under the policy that allowed Cubans to obtain asylum upon reaching U.S. soil — went on to play for other teams.
 Midfielder Yordany Álvarez played with the Austin Aztex, Orlando City and Real Salt Lake, according to his Major League Soccer profile.

-Additionally, after Cuba dominated in boxing during the 2004 Athens Games, none of Cuba’s five boxing champs returned for the 2008 Games because three defected and a fourth was removed from the team after attempting to flee.
+Additionally, after Cuba dominated in boxing during the 2004 Athens Games, none of Cuba’s five boxing champs returned for the 2008 Games — three defected, and a fourth was removed from the team after attempting to flee.
 The last one retired.

 2012 Summer Olympics in London

-In 2012, around one dozen African Olympians did not return to their home countries, suspected to have instead sought asylum in Britain.
+In 2012, around a dozen African Olympians did not return to their home countries, suspected to have instead sought asylum in Britain.

 Of Cameroon’s 37 competing athletes, seven went missing, some in the middle of the night from the Olympic Village — a women’s soccer team goalkeeper, a swimmer and five boxers.
 Four Congolese team members, including a technical athletic director and coach, also didn’t make it back to their home nation after the Olympics’ end.
 Several Sudanese runners also sought asylum in British police stations.

-The man who carried the flag for Eritrea, steeplechaser Weynay Ghebresilasie, along with three others of the Eritrean delegation, also chose to defect, VOA News reported in 2012.
+The man who carried the flag for Eritrea, steeplechaser Weynay Ghebresilasie, along with three others from the Eritrean delegation, also chose to defect, VOA News reported in 2012.
 The steeplechaser said that he felt conditions at home seemed to be getting worse, according to the news outlet.

-“Having been around these sportsmen and knowing the conditions under which they live and train, we can at least understand that, in a survival reflex, they try to flee,'' Cameroonian journalist Jean-Bruno Tagne told Radio Netherlands Worldwide, Christian Science Monitor reported.

-Aka Amuam Joseph, a Cameroon Karate Federation member, told CNN, “Back home, they aren’t giving the proper training.
-They know if they are well trained, they could beat the person from another country … It pains them to be here and see people beat them, who they can beat if they are well taken care of.”
+Aka Amuam Joseph, a Cameroon Karate Federation member, told CNN: “Back home, they aren’t giving the proper training.
+They know if they are well trained, they could beat the person from another country. … It pains them to be here and see people beat them who they can beat if they are well taken care of.”

 CNN reported that Cameroon’s boxing facility offered only one ring with a concrete floor.
 Its weight room offers “a limited selection and a peeling carpet,” according to CNN.